banderlog/opencv-python-inference-engine/README.md

 **Why:**
 There is a [guy with an exellent pre-built set of OpenCV packages](https://github.com/skvark/opencv-python), but they are all came without [dldt module](https://github.com/opencv/dldt).

-+ Package comes without `ffmpeg` support and contrib modules.
++ Package comes without contrib modules.
 + It was tested on Ubuntu 18.04, Ubuntu 18.10 as Windows 10 Subsystem and Gentoo.
 + I had not made a builds for Windows or MacOS.
 + It is 64 bit.